AppGharage/Epay-Docs/source/docs/webhooks.md

 Creating a webhook endpoint on your server is not different from creating any page on your website.
 With PHP, you might create a new **.php** file on your server as well as in any other language; with a framework like Laravel, you would add a new route with the desired URL.
 Webhook Data is sent as JSON in a post Request body.
 The full notification details are included and can be used directly after, parsing the JSON.

-> If you are using Rails, Django, Laravel or another web Framework, your site might automatically check that every post request contains a CSRF token.
+> If you are using Rails, Django, Laravel or another web Framework, your site might automatically check that, every post request contains a CSRF token.
 This is an important security feature.
 However, this security measure might also prevent your site from processing legitimate webhooks.
 You will need to exempt the webhooks route from CSRF protection.

 **Sample Webhook Notification**